|

 to be angry and distraught.
 For many anxious clients, this will be their first foray into

+the legal world.
 After listening to the client's story, it may be tempting to launch into giving advice and concocting solutions to their "problem."
 After all, that is what lawyers do best.
 Slow down and beware.
 It is important first to find out what the client wants to achieve.
 This may be the first time they actually stop to think about it.
 Because our judicial system is limited in the kind of remedies it can provide, it is important to know whether the client's objectives are reasonable.
 Beware of clients who says they want retribution, retaliation, or even respect.
 If, after exploration, the client's expectations do not match your repertoire of remedies, declining representation will be the best thing for both of you.
+2. Consult an expert on damages and liability.
+Ordinarily in civil cases, we do

 not think of retaining expert witnesses until well into the case.
 With